 In order for community outreach and engagement efforts to enable the success of the youth, the program will work with multiple partners, including volunteers, mentors, community-based organizations, faith-based organizations, civic organizations, and local businesses.
-As previously mentioned, the county is engaged in outreach to identify services and supports provided by nongovernmental and community based organizations to contribute to the youths development both while housed in the initial SYTF and during subsequent phases, culminating with the youths release and re-entry while maintaining established connections with family and community.
+As previously mentioned, the county is actively seeking services and supports provided by non-governmental and community based organizations.
+The goal will be to deliver comprehensive services that begin upon intake and continue upon release.

-Services and programs that are being sought to benefit the DJJ realigned youth include, but are not limited to; the development of coping and social skills, arts and craft classes, animal assisted therapy, behavior management skills, pro-social development, life skills such as cooking, hygiene, time management, financial planning, literacy, journaling, mentoring, tutoring at both the high school and college levels, gang intervention, victim awareness, parenting skills and support, transitional housing, workforce development, and vocational skills.
-Programming will be made available to the youth both remotely and near the youth's place of residence and will, to the extent possible, be trauma-focused and evidence-based, as well as culturally relevant and linguistically appropriate.
+Services and programs being sought include but are not limited to; the development of coping and social skills, arts and craft classes, animal assisted therapy, behavior management skills, pro-social development, life skills such as cooking, hygiene, time management, financial planning, literacy, journaling, mentoring, tutoring at both the high school and college levels, gang intervention, victim awareness, parenting skills and support, transitional housing, workforce development, and vocational skills.
+Programming will be available to the youth while in the SYTF, at the Step-Down location, and near the youth's place of residence, to the extent possible.

-The current Request for Information issued through the county's ePro system will assist in finding available services and support that are evidence-based or promising practices.
-The program intends to utilize organizations with existing county contracts and Memorandums of Understanding (MOU) as well as collaborating with new community partnerships.
-The Caseload Explorer Case Management computer system will be utilized for tracking youth participation and completion dates of programming.
+A Request for Proposal (RFP) has been issued through the county's ePro system to assist in finding available services and support that are evidence-based or promising practices.
+The county intends to utilize organizations with existing county contracts and Memorandums of Understanding (MOU) as well as collaborating with new community partnerships.